REVOLUTION is a musical odyssey that explores the ideals and aspirations of the late 1960s as expressed in music, film, fashion and design.

 The exhibition is accompanied by a 320-page lavishly illustrated coffee-table book published under the general editorship of Victoria Broackes and Geoffrey Marsh, in English by V&A Publishing, London, and in French by the MMFA’s Publishing Department in collaboration with 5 Continents Éditions, Milan.

-This exhibition is organized by the Victoria & Albert Museum (V&A), London, in collaboration with the Montreal Museum of Fine Arts (MMFA).
+This exhibition is organized by the Victoria and Albert Museum (V&A), London, in collaboration with the Montreal Museum of Fine Arts (MMFA).
 The curators of the exhibition are Geoffrey Marsh, Director of the Department of Theatre and Performance, V&A, and Victoria Broackes, Senior Curator in the Department of Theatre and Performance and Head of the London Design Festival, V&A. In Montreal, the exhibition is curated by Diane Charbonneau, Curator of Modern and Contemporary Decorative Arts and Photography, MMFA.
 It is designed by Sandra Gagné, Head of Exhibitions Production, MMFA, under the direction of Nathalie Bondil, in collaboration with Paprika for the gallery design, and Silent Partners Studio for video design and adaptation.
 The immersive sound experience is by Sennheiser.
 The music selection proposed by the V&A has been enhanced with a Quebec section that was researched by Marie-Claude Senécal of Radio- Canada, ICI Musique.

 The exhibition REVOLUTION is part of the official programming of Montreal’s 375th anniversary.